-If you find that it’s a struggle to make new friends in your 30s, you’re definitely not alone.
-“Once we leave school and are no longer surrounded by a sizable group of other individuals who are around a similar age and life stage, it can be difficult to meet and make new friends,” says Miriam Kirmayer, a therapist and friendship researcher.
+If you find that it’s a struggle to make new friends in your 30s (or at any age of adulthood, really), you’re definitely not alone.
+“Once we leave school and are no longer surrounded by a sizable group of other individuals who are around a similar age and life stage, it can be difficult to meet and make new friends,” says Miriam Kirmayer, a psychologist and friendship expert.
 Instead of relying on a built-in social network to draw new connections from, you’re now in a position where you have to make your own.
-And if you feel frustrated with your efforts so far, that’s normal, too.
-“Making friends takes patience and persistence.
-It can take a while to find someone you really connect with.
-And the older we get, the less time and patience we have for surface-level friendships,” Kirmayer says.
-Just like anything else, making friends is a skill, and it’s probably one you haven’t practiced in awhile, she points out.

-If you’re feeling a little rusty on your ability to expand your social circle, read up on friendship and networking experts’ top spots to meet new people in your 30s, plus their tips for starting a conversation with minimal awkwardness.
+If you’re feeling a little rusty on your ability to expand your social circle, read up on friendship and networking experts’ top spots to meet new friends in your 30s, plus their tips for how to start a conversation with minimal awkwardness.

 Talking Tip: Don’t Force It